 - Teach your teens to maintain a safe following distance: It’s vital for your child to follow a safe following distance while on the road because this enables the driver to avoid any obstacle and hazards on the road.
 One rule you can teach to your teen about following distance is for every 10 minutes per hour of speed, there should be one car length between your teen’s vehicle and the vehicle that’s in front of him.
 Educate your child that tailgating is never a good idea and is never worth the risk.

 The key to successfully teaching your teens to drive safely is by practicing what you preach.
 All of your efforts to educate your teens about safe driving will be useless if you don’t do it yourself.
 You should serve as a good example for your teens.
-If you think you’re in need of any legal assistance on the matter, you may click here for more information.

 When you’re a parent, you always want to look after the safety of your child, especially when he’s already in his adolescence.
 As much possible, you would want to always be there for your child when he’s driving, but that’s no longer feasible.
 All you can do now is to teach them how to drive safely so wherever he may be, his safety is not put on the line regardless if you’re not physically there with him.